polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 --ws-port 9945
 ```

-Bob's command is perfectly analogous to Alice's.
-It differs from Alice's one by his own base path, his own validator key (`--bob`), and his own ports.
-Finally he adds a `--bootnodes` flag.
+Notice that this command uses a a different base path ( `/tmp/relay-bob`), validator key (`--bob`), and ports (`30334` and `9945`).

+The command to start the second node also includes the `--bootnodes` command-line option to specify the IP address and peer identifier of the first node.
-This flag is not strictly necessary if you are running the entire network on a single local machine, but it is necessary when operating over the network.
+The `bootnodes` option is not strictly necessary if you are running the entire network on a single local machine, but it is necessary when operating over the network.

 <!-- TODO NAV.YAML -->
 <!-- add these back -->
 <!-- ## Custom relay chain specifications

-Optionally, explore the [how-to guide on configuring a custom chain spec](/reference/how-to-guides/basics/customize-a-chain-specification) for instructions to tweak the provided [plain chain spec](/assets/tutorials/cumulus/chain-spec/rococo-custom-2-plain.json) for addition of more validators without modification of Polkadot's source code.
+Optionally, explore the [how-to guide on configuring a custom chain spec](/reference/how-to-guides/basics/customize-a-chain-specification) for an example of how to modify the [plain chain spec](/assets/tutorials/cumulus/chain-spec/rococo-custom-2-plain.json) to add more validators without modifying any Polkadot source code.

 For this tutorial, your final chain spec filename **must** start with `rococo` or the node will not know what runtime logic to include. -->

 ## Further resources

-Manually building and configuring a relay chain is a great exercise, but once you have done this a few times it is likely that you would want to automate this process.
+Manually building and configuring a relay chain is a great exercise.
+However, after you have done it a few times, you might want to automate the process.
 There are many ways to go about this, here are a few for reference:

 <!-- TODO: add details about these in HTG pages and link here in stead on these https://github.com/substrate-developer-hub/substrate-docs/issues/1098 -->

-- [`parachain-launch`](https://github.com/open-web3-stack/parachain-launch) - A script that generates a docker compose file allowing you to launch a testnet of multiple blockchain nodes.
+- [`parachain-launch`](https://github.com/open-web3-stack/parachain-launch) is a script that generates a docker compose file allowing you to launch a testnet of multiple blockchain nodes.
-- [`zombienet`](https://github.com/paritytech/zombienet) - A featureful CLI tool to easily spawn ephemeral Polkadot/Substrate networks and perform tests against them.
+- [`zombienet`](https://github.com/paritytech/zombienet) is a CLI tool that enables you to spawn ephemeral Polkadot/Substrate networks and perform tests against them.

 ## Next steps